-Figure \ref{fig:highest_attended_parcels_top_attn_dates} shows that the four parcels with highest attention according to Eq. \ref{eq:obs_day_d_importance} on the top-3 key dates for crop-type classification are consisting mostly of brown pixels.
-Based on the observed crop phenology, the highest attended parcels shown in this figure further confirm the finding that the harvesting features displayed on July 01 and July 03 and the growing feature displayed on May 07 are critical for crop disambiguation.
+Figure \ref{fig:highest_attended_parcels_top_attn_dates} shows the four parcels with highest attention according to Eq. \ref{eq:obs_day_d_importance} on the top-3 key dates for crop-type classifications.
+These parcels also consist mostly of brown pixels, confirming that the harvesting features displayed on July 01 and July 03 and the growing feature displayed on May 07 are critical for crop disambiguation.